 A seismic shift is taking place in the world of work as employers contemplate making remote work opportunities permanent.
 The next question?
 How to set pay for remote workers.
+Fortunately, PayScale has a new research report and strategy guide on this very question.

 Recently, Facebook made waves when it announced that it expects nearly half of its workforce to permanently work remotely in the future and that compensation will be adjusted — i.e. lowered from Silicon Valley premiums — according to where those workers live.